tolentino3575/Php-Car-Dealership/README.md

 #Setup

-To View:
-* Git clone this repository
-* From terminal, navigate into Php-Car-Dealership folder, and then into its "web" folder
-* While in web folder, initialize localhost by typing "php -S localhost:8000" into terminal
-* In browser, enter localhost:8000 in website bar to view

-To Edit:
+## Installation

-* Git clone this repository
+* git clone this repository
-* From terminal, navigate into Repeat-Counter folder
+* Change into the new directory

+## Running / Development

-    * Run composer install in terminal while in home folder (Repeat-Counter)
+* Run `composer install` in the project's home directory
-        * Installs Silex, Twig, and PHPUnit
-* Open with your favorite text editor
+* Start MAMP
+* In your web browser, go to `localhost:8889` to view the app

 #Technologies Used: